 Prerequisite: Permission of the instructor.
 Organization and management of food service operations, occupational levels and responsibilities.
 Quantity food preparation with emphasis on food production management, effective management of time and equipment, and the responsibilities of the production supervisor.
-(CSU)
+(Nontransferable, AA/AS degree only)